According to government statistics, an estimated 8,514 companies entered into insolvency in England and Wales in the first half of 2017.

 If your company is unable to pay its debts on time, you can seek legal advice to help you through every step of the insolvency process.

-To get started with a no-obligation discussion, call First4lawyers.
+To get started, call First4Lawyers for a no-obligation chat.
 If you are a creditor seeking to recover a debt from a company you believe may be insolvent, you can also contact us to discuss the best steps to take to ensure you are paid.